Joint Feature Learning and Relation Modeling for Tracking: A One-Stream Framework: More Ablation Studies

 \subsection{Different Token Drop Rate}

-We also try to apply different keeping ratio $\rho$ for the early candidate elimination module.
+We also try to apply a different keeping ratio $\rho$ for the early candidate elimination module.
 As the results in Tab.~\ref{tab:keep_ratio} show, using $\rho < 0.7$ leads to performance drop on the LaSOT~\cite{lasot} tracking benchmark since small $\rho$ may cause a significant information loss.
 However, the reduction in computational cost that comes with large $\rho$ is limited.
-Setting $\rho = 0.7$ shows a decent decreasing of the computation cost while slightly increases the tracking performance.
+Setting $\rho = 0.7$ shows a decent decrease in computational cost with a slight improvement in tracking performance.
 Therefore, we use $\rho = 0.7$ in our experiments.